IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

 * In TaikoJiro and TJAPlayer2 for PC, the difficulty star displayed in the song selection screen for each difficulty is determined differently from the actual difficulty star in the gameplay screen.
 For the difficulty star displayed in the song selection screen:
-  * The scope of the `LEVEL:` header is per-difficulty instead of per&ndash;play-side.
+  * The scope of the `LEVEL:` header is per-difficulty instead of per&ndash;player-side.
 Each per-difficulty scope starts or resumes at `COURSE:` headers specifying the target difficulty and ends at another `COURSE:` header specifying a different difficulty.
     * A "deceptive difficulty star" (a displayed difficulty star in the song selection screen which is different from the actual difficulty star in the gameplay screen) can be defined by placing the `LEVEL:` for the deceptive difficulty star after all notechart definitions in the per-difficulty scope.
   * In TaikoJiro, if a `LEVEL:` header is defined before any `COURSE:` headers with difficulty specified, the specified difficulty star instead of 0 stars will be used as the default difficulty star.
   * In TJAPlayer2 for PC, if a `LEVEL:` header is defined before any `COURSE:` headers with value, the specified difficulty star become the difficulty star for the *<ruby>お<rt>O</rt> に<rt>ni</rt></ruby>* Oni/Extreme difficulty, even if no notecharts are defined for the Oni/Extreme difficulty.

 ### STYLE:

-***Scope***: per&ndash;play-side
+***Scope***: per&ndash;player-side

 Specify the total amount of play-**side**s of the notechart(s).

-The multiple-play-side notecharts of the difficulty is chosen if enough amount of players have chosen the same difficulty.
+The multiple-player-side notecharts of the difficulty is chosen if enough amount of players have chosen the same difficulty.

-In the official games, some difficulties may have only 2-play-side notecharts but are still playable in single player mode, where the notechart for one of the play-side is chosen (always the 1st play-side in PC-generation games).
+In the official games, some difficulties may have only 2-player-side notecharts but are still playable in single player mode, where the notechart for one of the player-side is chosen (always the 1st player-side in PC-generation games).

 *Unspecified*: Whether such notecharts are chosen when some players have chosen different difficulties.

 * In TaikoJiro 1, such notecharts are chosen as if all other players had chosen the same difficulty for each player.

-If the specified amount of play-sides is not 1, [`#START <enum-str-play-side>`](#start--end) should be used for specifying the play-side of the notechart.
+If the specified amount of player-sides is not 1, [`#START <enum-str-player-side>`](#start--end) should be used for specifying the player-side of the notechart.

 * `STYLE:1` / `STYLE:Single` / `STYLE:single` / `STYLE:`
 * `STYLE:2` / `STYLE:Double` / `STYLE:double` / `STYLE:Couple` / `STYLE:couple`
-* *Proposal*: `STYLE:<positive-int-amount-of-play-sides>`
+* *Proposal*: `STYLE:<positive-int-amount-of-player-sides>`

 Reference: *ダブルプレイ* ("Double Play"; "Two-player Charts"). 太鼓の達人 譜面とか Wiki\* ("Taiko no Tatsujin - Wiki\* about Notecharts and so on"). <https://wikiwiki.jp/taiko-fumen/収録曲/ダブルプレイ>